knoxcarey/knoxcarey.com/blog/posts/draft/reboot.md

 Title:		Reboot
 Tags:		blog
 Author:		knox
+Date:		11 August 2017

 Today marks the official reboot of my personal blog, which has been on the Internet sporadically since about 2002.
 I'm trying something